 Temerty Medicine Community Members Recognized with Order of Canada

-More than a dozen University of Toronto researchers, professors, alumni and supporters have been recognized with an Order of Canada, including five Temerty Faculty of Medicine community members:
+Fifteen University of Toronto researchers, professors, alumni and supporters have been recognized with an Order of Canada, including five members of the Temerty Faculty of Medicine community:

 Created in 1967, the Order of Canada is one of the country’s highest civilian honours.
 It recognizes people whose service, innovations and compassion shape Canadian society, foster imagination and unite people and communities.

 Read this U of T news story for a full list of U of T faculty, alumni, supporters and friends who were appointed to, or promoted within, the Order of Canada on June 30, 2023.